pigeonflight/Recipe-Website-Tutorial/bottleRecipeDocs/_build/html/_sources/tutorials/common-application-features.txt

 functionality built in.
 Below is a list of some of the common features that Bottle does not `ship` with:

-- session management
-- custom authentication and authorization
+- user accounts (session management, authentication and authorization)
 - database connections

 For these will have to rely on third-party modules.

-We will use:
+We will use the following modules to implement:

-- **Authkit** for session management and custom authentication
+- **repoze.who** and **repoze.what** for user account management
 - **SQLAlchemy** for database connectivity